Part 1. Find by name, recent usages, and searching everywhere

 Navigate to class

 Next, let's jump to a specific class.
-To achieve this goal, press Ctrl+N, and type, for example,
+To achieve this goal, press Control+N, and type, for example,

 ca. The suggestion list shows all classes with the letter